skriptble/reserve/CONFLICTS-HOURS.md

 Hours of Operation and Conflicts
 ================================

+> Conflicts should be handled in a flexible manner.

 In addition to ensuring that an item does not have a time conflict with another reservation, reservations will have hours to be bound by.
 The simplest system will assume that reservations can occur at any time on any